Status: Common regular spring and fall migrant and breeder east and central, uncommon west.

 Currently it occurs westward throughout the North and South Platte River Valleys, having been noted around Sutherland, Lincoln Co in 1956 (Short 1961), a first-time summer resident at Brule in 1957 (Huntley 1958), and first reported as a summer resident in Scotts Bluff Co in 1966.

 Rosche (1972, 1982) observed Chimney Swifts at Crawford, Dawes Co from 1972 onward; there is only a single record from the northern Panhandle prior to 1972, that of birds seen at Alliance, Box Butte Co in 1956 (Mathisen and Mathisen 1958).
-It is now established in towns of the southern Panhandle, notably Chappell, Sidney and Kimball.
+It is now (2018) established in Alliance and in towns of the southern Panhandle, notably Chappell, Sidney and Kimball.
+Early reports from Sidney, Cheyenne Co 28 Jul 1994 and at Oliver Reservoir, Kimball Co 8 Aug 1996 and 21 Aug 1999 were apparently fall migrants.
+Two were in Bushnell, Kimball Co 25 Jun 2020.
 In 2005 Chimney Swifts were reported from Harrison, Sioux Co, possibly the last Panhandle town to record the species.
 In 2015, summer reports were from Chadron and Fort Robinson SHP in Dawes Co, and Scottsbluff, locations where the species is now established.

-Most nesting now occurs in brick or masonry structures, including chimneys, but at one time this species nested in holes in trees of mature woodlands.
+Most nesting now occurs in brick or masonry structures, including chimneys (Ducey 2003), but at one time this species nested in holes in trees of mature woodlands.
 Mollhoff (2001) observed that populations are declining as older buildings with chimneys are demolished, and natural nest sites are taken by European Starlings and Wood Ducks.
-Steeves et al (2014) stated, however: “Loss of nesting habitat (suitable chimneys) has often been cited as the cause of population declines but has so far proven false where investigated.”
+Ducey (2003) emphasized the importance of chimneys in downtown Omaha for breeding and post-breeding gatherings of Chimney Swifts.
+Steeves et al (2020) stated, however: “Loss of nesting habitat (suitable chimneys) has often been cited as the cause of population declines but has so far proven false where investigated.”

 UNSM: University of Nebraska State Museum